 To make your hashtags accessible, simply use upper camel case.

-Here's the example from earlier made accessible by capitalising the first letter of each word:
+Here's the example from earlier made accessible by capitalizing the first letter of each word:

 Camel case isn't just beneficial for screen reader users.